enginbumbacher/labinthecloud/README.md

 > $ npm install --global gulp-cli

-When that process is complete, compiling and server start can be accomplished with the following command:
+When that process is complete, compiling/buiding and server start can be accomplished with the following command:

 > $ gulp

 The project can then be found at localhost:3000.
 If a different port is desired, use the `--port` option:

-> $ gulp dev_start --port=3001
+> $ gulp dev --port=3001
 >  [OR]
-> $ gulp dev_start -p 3001
+> $ gulp dev -p 3001

-If you just wish to run the server by itself, use the following command:
+If you just wish to run the server by itself, use the following command.

 > $ gulp up

+If running the above command, please make sure you have run the build for the project at least once.